 OMT 140 OFFICE ORIENTATION

-An introduction to basic electronic calculating and word processing, writing a resume and cover letter, preparing for an interview, making and receiving telephone calls and accepting and keeping a job.
+An introduction to basic electronic calculating and word processing, writing a resume and cover letter, prepareing for an interview, making and receiving telephone calls and accepting and keeping a job.
 It also develops personal and interpersonal skills.
-Lecture three hours per week.